GW Invariants Relative Normal Crossings Divisors

+In \S\ref{s3} we described the result of rescaling the target normal to $V$, which can be regarded as constructing a family ${\mathcal X}\ra B$ of deformations $X_\la$ of $X$ converging as $\la \ra 0$ to a singular space, a level $m$ building $X_m$; in turn, the level $m$ building was described in terms of its smooth resolution (via attaching and collapsing maps).
+In order to state the result of rescaling on a sequence of maps, we similarly need to first define the notions of resolutions/refinements/projections and deformations/limits in the context of maps.

-First of all, according to our conventions which match those of \cite{ip2}, every map $f:\Si \ra X$, will be regarded as a map $(f, \phi):\Si \ra X\ti \ov \U_{g,n}$, where the second factor is the universal curve of the domains.
-The energy of $f$ in a region $N$ of the target is then defined to be \bear E(f; N)= \frac 12 \int _{f^{-1} (N)} |df|^2 +|d\phi|^2 \eear Denote by $\al_V$ the minimum quanta of energy that a stable holomorphic map into $V$ has.
-Note that according to our conventions, the energy also includes the energy of domain $\Si$, which is stable when $f_*[\Si]=0$, and therefore $\al_V>0$.
+First of all, according to our conventions which match those of \cite{ip2}, every map $f:C \ra X$ is regarded as a map $(\phi, f):C \ra \ov \U\ti X$, where the first factor is the universal curve of the domains (with a fixed embedding into $\cx\P^K$ for large $K$).
+The {\em energy} of $f$ in a region $N$ of the target is defined by \bear E(f; N)= \frac 12 \int _{f^{-1}(N)} |df|^2 +|d\phi|^2 \eear By \eqref{eq.f=nu} the total energy of a $(J, \nu)$-holomorphic map $f$ is topological, equal to the symplectic area of $(\phi, f)$.
+A $(J, \nu)$-holomorphic map $f:C\ra X$ is {\em stable} iff $\Aut (f)$ is finite $\iff$ each unstable domain component represents a nontrivial homology class in $X$ $\iff$ each domain component has positive energy \eqref{energy}.
+Denote by $\al_V$ the minimum quanta of energy carried by a stable $(J, \nu)$-holomorphic map into $V$.
+Note that according to our conventions $\al_V>0$.

-The key idea of Chapter 3 of \cite{ip2} was that when $V$ is smooth and $\de>0$ small, the limits of maps which have energy at most $\al_V/2$ in the $\de$-neck cannot have any components in the singular locus $V=V_\infty$ and thus have well defined leading coefficients along $V=V_\infty$ which are furthermore uniformly bounded away from 0 and infinity (the particular bound depends on $\de$ and the choice of metrics).
+The key idea of Chapter 3 of \cite{ip2} is that when $V$ is smooth and $\de>0$ small, the limits of maps which have energy at most $\al_V/2$ in the $\de$-neck cannot have any components in the singular locus $V=V_\infty$ and thus have well defined leading coefficients along $V=V_\infty$ which are furthermore uniformly bounded away from 0 and infinity (the particular bound depends on $\de$ and the choice of metrics).